 ERCS aims to provide accessible public education and advice services in environmental and related planning law.
 We also advocate for policy and law reform and will pursue public interest litigation to ensure environmental rights are upheld.

-There are two reasons why ERCS is needed in Scotland.
+The reasons why ERCS is needed in Scotland:

 1. To address major environmental problems – substantive rights